teaching-repositories/sim-lab/docs/modelling_market_dynamics.md

-# Modeling Market Dynamics: Comparative Analysis of Simulation Models for Product Popularity, Stock Market, and Resource Fluctuations

-## Introduction
+# Modeling Market Dynamics

-This document provides a detailed overview and comparative analysis of the simulation models developed for understanding the dynamics of product popularity, stock market fluctuations, and resource price changes.
-Each model incorporates different aspects of market behavior and is linked to classical and traditional models in economics and finance.
+This document provides a detailed overview and comparative analysis of the simulation models developed for understanding the dynamics of product popularity, stock market, and resource price fluctuations.
+Each model incorporates different aspects of market behavior and is loosley linked to traditional models in economics and finance.

-## Product Popularity Simulation:
+## Product Popularity

-### Model Description

 The formula used in the `ProductPopularitySimulation` class for simulating product demand appears to incorporate several key factors: natural growth, marketing impact, and promotional campaigns.
 Here's a breakdown of how the formula works for each day of the simulation: